 Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M) is a technique used by specialized medical laboratories to select embryos not found to carry specific genetic disorders prior to their transfer into a woman’s womb.
 It is also known as Preimplantation Genetic Diagnosis (PGD).

 Why is PGT-M used?

-PGD should not be confused with Preimplantation Genetic Screening (PGS).
-Couples who seek PGD with IVF treatment don’t necessarily suffer from infertility.
-In fact, many PGD candidates are perfectly fertile.
-PGS, unlike PGD, is a genetic screening approach used to rule out the routine chromosome abnormalities that reduce pregnancy rates and increase miscarriage rates in infertile couples.
+PGT-M should not be confused with Preimplantation Genetic Screening (PGS).
+Couples who seek PGT-M with IVF treatment don’t necessarily suffer from infertility.
+In fact, many PGT-M candidates are perfectly fertile.
+PGS, unlike PGT-M, is a genetic screening approach used to rule out the routine chromosome abnormalities that reduce pregnancy rates and increase miscarriage rates in infertile couples.

 How many types of PGT-M are there?